Last updated 31 May 2021

 We may share personal data with trusted third parties to help us carry out our business activities and deliver efficient and quality services.
 These third parties are contractually bound to safeguard the data we entrust to them.
 We may engage with several or all of the following categories of third parties:

 8. Do we transfer your personal data outside the European Economic Area?

 We store personal data on servers located in the European Economic Area (EEA).
-We may transfer personal data to KPMG International Cooperative, a Swiss entity, KPMG member firms, and reputable third party organisations situated inside or outside the EEA when we have a business reason to engage these organisations.
-Each organisation is required to safeguard personal data by means of contracts we have in place with those organizations outside the EEA, containing standard data protection clauses which are in a form approved by the European Commission.
+We may transfer personal data to KPMG International Limited, a private English company limited by guarantee, KPMG member firms, and reputable third party organisations situated inside or outside the EEA when we have a business reason to engage these organisations.
+Each organisation is required to safeguard personal data as either the country where the organization is located is considered an adequate country based on a Decision of the European Commission, or it is obliged by means of contracts we have in place with those organizations outside the EEA, containing standard data protection clauses which are in a form approved by the European Commission.